Chapter

 What does John 3:23 mean?

-For a while, both Jesus and John the Baptist preached in the region around Jerusalem.
+For a while, both Jesus and John the Baptist preached in the wider region around Jerusalem.
 This helps explain why the local religious leaders were concerned.
 These two men were not like the random, tiny groups of heretics Jerusalem typically saw.
-According to verse 23, people were responding to this message.
-Jesus and John the Baptist were a legitimate (spiritual) threat to Jerusalem's established religious order.
+As a result, people responded to the message.
+Jesus and John were a legitimate spiritual threat to Jerusalem's established religious order.
 In fact, there must have been an extremely strong response.
 This verse says that John chose his location "because there was plenty of water."
 If so many people are being baptized that it's necessary to find a place with "plenty of water," the message is having an impact.

 Expand